 I love to travel, swim, go to the opera and minister to the needs of people in my church.

-Councillor Amarjit Jammu - Local Authority Governor & Chair of Community Committee
+Councillor Amarjit Jammu - Local Authority Governor, member of Resources Committee

 I am a Councillor for the North Greenford Ward, in the London Borough of Ealing.
 I have lived in North Greenford since 1981, so I know the area fairly well.
 It was always my intention to stand as an LEA Governor within my Ward.
 It is an honour and a privilege, to be nominated as a School Governor for Greenwood Primary School.
 This will enable me to keep in touch with my constituents and their families, and help in whatever way possible, for the betterment of the school and the local residents.